 7 Women Business Associations to Consider Joining

-3. Women’s Business Exchange: The Women’s Business Exchange is an organization that helps women accelerate their careers.
+The Women’s Business Exchange is an organization that helps women accelerate their careers.
 It is based in Seattle, and allows members to promote their business’s products or services at various events.
 In addition, the organization provides classes and leadership opportunities.
 To join, the annual membership fee is $250.
-Although a littler pricier than other organizations, members enjoy significant discounts of 35 to 45 percent on all WBE events, among other benefits.
+Although a littler pricier than other organizations, members enjoy significant discounts, among other benefits.

 This organization’s greatest benefit is their mentorship program.
 The program pairs up experienced mentors with mentees looking to achieve business success.
 Interested in joining?
 The annual membership fee to join Ladies America is $90.

-7. Ladies Who Launch: This organization’s goal is to inspire female entrepreneurs.
+This organization’s goal is to inspire female entrepreneurs.
 It was created during a time when very little attention was being paid to women in business.
-This network has now grown to over 100,000 women and offers free events, workshops, and resources.
+Ladies Who Launch has now grown to over 100,000 women and offers free events, workshops, and resources.
 An example of some of the articles you will find on this site are tips on how to brand yourself and how to gain new clients.
 The site also includes templates for business plans and contractor agreements.
 All of this is free!

 Joining an Organization